Odin the German Shepard Dog prepares for his family’s new baby. Good Boy!

 Teach your dog to love your child.

 While you are training, keep them separated by baby gates to prevent mistakes.
-When your dog is watching your child, your dog will get some great treats, toys, etc., so they make the association that when the child appears, they all have fun!
+Give your dog Super High Value Treats when they are watching your child.
+You can set your dog up with great toys, or durable chews they like.
+All of these will help your dog make the association that when the child appears, they will have great fun!

-Don’t let you child grab at or run towards the dog – this can scare your dog and they will then have to choose how to respond to that fear.
+Don’t let you child grab at or run towards the dog.
+This can scare your dog and they will then have to choose how to respond to that fear.
 Fight is one of the first choices a dog can make when afraid.

 Train your dog to know an escape route so you can quickly and easily send them out of the way of the toddler.